-\The highest presence of coliform bacteria in the distribution system was 1.
+The highest presence of coliform bacteria in the distribution system was 2.
+All samples were retaken and validated as acceptable.
 Source Water Assessment: The complete source water assessment plan is available for review by the general public at the main office on 1st Avenue North in Bessemer.
-A list of all contaminant sources to which the water system's source water is susceptible and the susceptibility rating of the contaminant source is available for viewing on the wall in the lobby of the main utility office.
+A list of all contaminant source to which the water system's source water is susceptible and the susceptibility rating of the contaminant source is available for viewing on the wall in the lobby of the main utility office.
 A very abbreviated version is: The water source contamination potential is Low, the overall susceptibility ranking is Low, and the greatest potential of contamination appears to be from several public boat ramps.
-Our finished "water hardness" would be rated as slightly hard with a range of 42-129 ppm of CaCO3 "Calcium Carbonate" with a yearly average of 70.2 ppm.
+Our finished "water hardness" would be rated as hard with a range of 42-173 ppm of CaCO3 "Calcium Carbonate" with a yearly average of 102 ppm.